-Category D refers to executive administrators of the university who may have faculty rank and voting rights in faculty meetings.
+Category D refers to executive administrators of the College who have faculty rank and voting rights in faculty meetings.
 These administrators include:

-- a. president of the university
+- a.
+The President of the College

-- b. provost/academic vice president
+- b.
+The Academic Vice President

-- c. deans and associate deans of the academic units
+- c.
+The Deans and Associate Deans of the Academic Schools

-- d. university librarian
+- d.
+The Head Librarian and Associate Librarians

-- e. board appointments
+- e.
+Board Appointments

-Category D personnel may carry the titles of assistant, associate or distinguished professor in a non-tenure-track status, except in such cases where the executive has already achieved tenure as a member of the faculty.
+Category D personnel carry the titles of assistant, associate or full professor in a non-tenure-track status, except in such cases where the executive has already achieved tenure as a member of the faculty.

-For the deans and associate deans of the academic schools, as well as the university librarian, this section applies to such personnel only if their contracts of appointment specifically confer Category D faculty status.
-The president may confer such status only if the personnel have the requisite credentials according to the academic ranks.
+For the deans and associate deans of the academic schools (College of Arts & Sciences, School of Professional Studies, and such other academic schools as Trinity may create), this section applies to such personnel only if their contracts of appointment specifically confer Category D faculty status.

 Board appointments occur in circumstances such as the appointment of executive personnel in positions other than those listed above.
-The president recommends such appointments to the Board after appropriate consultation with the provost and faculty in the discipline in which the appointee holds credentials.
+Examples of such circumstances are the appointment of a Dean of Student Services with faculty status, or a director of a center or institute.
+The president recommends such appointments to the Board after appropriate consultation with the academic vice president and faculty in the discipline in which the appointee holds credentials.